Pranshu-Chauhan/Laryngeal-Cancer-Detection-Image-Classifier/README.md

 - Achieved an accuracy of 99.24%.
 - Classification summary and confusion matrix are provided.

+## Approach 3: DenseNet201

+### Preprocessing
+- Load the dataset.
+- Apply Median Filter followed by Gaussian Filter to remove noise from the images.
+- Display some images before and after filtering.

+### Base Models Training
+- Import the DenseNet201 model and drop the inbuilt last classification layer.
+- Add additional layers:
+   - Average Max Pooling layer
+   - Dense layer with 1024 neurons
+   - Fully connected SoftMax layer with 4 neurons for the final 4 classifications
+- Unfreeze the last 5 layers for weight updates during training.
+- Train the model using StratifiedKFold cross-validation.

+### Results
+- Achieved an accuracy of 99.42%.
+- Classification summary and confusion matrix are provided.

 ## Additional Experiments

 - CLAHE Technique + NN-Approach: Accuracy 90%